 Some cancer patients may also be struggling with thyroid problems and iron deficiency.
 In this case, eating meat would be very beneficial in order to help them get enough vitamin B12 and selenium, for example.
 Conversely, for somebody who is having problems with excessive strain on their liver and gall bladder, consuming too much fat, including the fat found in meat, would be detrimental to their health.
 A healthy diet should include: fruit (especially berries) and vegetables; herbs and spices; nuts and seeds; organic meat and bone broth and foods that are rich in omega-3 and probiotics.

 In ancient Chinese medicine, a sick person would be given bone broth and herbs and spices.
 However, in modern times, western diets are deficient in these things, especially when compared to the Middle East and Asia.
 In Okinawa – a chain of islands off the south coast of mainland Japan – there are more centenarians than anywhere else in the world.
 As a result of their herb and spice consumption, men over 70 in Okinawa consume several times more antioxidants than men in the United States.
 Their sources of antioxidants include green tea and spices such as ginger and turmeric.
+For a guide on how much turmeric to take check this link out.
 These antioxidants reduce oxidative stress and actually contribute towards slowing down the aging process.
 Throughout history and even up to the last century or so, herbs and spices have been what is considered to be medicine.

 Just as mould will only grow in a damp home, fungus and yeast such as candida will only grow in the body when it is damp internally.
 Therefore, to eradicate the pathogens, a person’s internal environment needs to be changed.
 It is also possible for the body to be too dry internally or have too much movement (wind) or too little movement (stagnation).
 In Chinese medicine, the terms yin and yang are used to describe the different hormones in the body, so it is also possible for these to be imbalanced.